ezhangle/clok/README.md

 # Clok: An Unconventional Garbage Collector
-An unconventional garbage collector based on the idea of expiring timed  references.
+An unconventional garbage collector based on the idea of expiring/ timed  references.
 The basic idea is the basic idea is that an object reference lasts only a certain period of 'time' (gc ticks) after which the object will expire if the reference isn't refreshed.
 The idea